 If you're having trouble locating a college, we recommend starting with just a piece of the name.
 For example, instead of typing in “University of North Carolina Chapel Hill”, try typing in “Chapel Hill” instead.

 It's best to modify your search using fewer words.
 The college name is dependent on how it is listed within College Navigator.
 The prime source of the profile data is College Navigator (U.S. Department of Education).

 Here are some examples of how to modify your search:

-- You may be looking for a school with "saint" in their name.
-You may have to remove the saint as it could be listed as "Saint" or "St" or "St." Also the name could contain " 's " or just " s ".
+- You may be looking for a school with "Saint" in its name.
+It may be helpful to omit this word in your search since it could be listed as "Saint" or "St" or "St."

 - Some names may contain an apostrophe, while others don't (John's vs. Johns).
 Here, less may be more, and simply typing in "John" would help to find both types

 - The school may be listed as a college instead of a university (or vice versa)

 - Remove common, non-descriptive words (the, of, etc.) - ex. when looking for "The Citadel", remove "The" and only type in "Citadel".
 You will still see "The Citadel, The Military College of South Carolina" appear in the search